Cambridge Healthtech Institute ’s Inaugural

 and infectivity.
 We evaluated the role of AAV capsid protein PTMs on AAV transduction potential by generating AAV2 and AAV5 capsid mutants and performing a stress study.

 15:15 Analysis of Purity and Packaging of Gene Therapy Vectors and VLPs to Support Process Development Decisions

-vectors.
-MiniTEM automatically provides: Comparative metrics on purity profiles of viral particle samples Automatically differentiates intact viral particles from process related impurities Correlation between potency and viral particle morphology.
+gene vectors.
+MiniTEM automatically provides: comparative metrics on purity profiles of viral particle samples; automatically differentiates intact viral particles from process related impurities; correlation between potency and viral particle

 15:45 Refreshment Break in the Exhibit Hall with Poster Viewing